andrewcbancroft/datadaylife-blog/_posts/2018-01-19-where-is-sql-server-2017-reporting-services-product-key.md

 Naturally, we went to our Volume Licensing Portal, but Reporting Services 2017 isn't listed.

-Additionally, we looked for a SQL Server 2017 license, but the portal indicated that our copy of SQL Server "didn't require" a product key.
+Additionally, we looked for a SQL Server 2017 key, but the portal indicated that our copy of SQL Server "didn't require" a product key.

 Why?
 Because it's *embedded* into the SQL Server 2017 installer itself.